root-project/training/SummerStudentCourse/2022/Exercises/Fitting/readme.md

 ```
 This leaves open a window with a histogram drawn.
 The entries are distributed according to a Gauss but the bins are narrow and the number of entries low.
 Right click on the histogram line (or with two fingers if you have a mac).
 Select *FitPanel* to open a fit panel.
 Now fit the histogram selecting the Chi-Square and Likelihood estimators.
 What changes to the parameter values?
 And to their uncertainties?

+## Example of fitting an histogram with a Gaussian function

+This notebook shows how to fit an histogram using ROOT with a simple function such as a Gaussian.
+We show the default chi-square method and the binned likelihood.
+We show also how to plot the fit residual using the TRatioPlot and to compute the chi2 for a goodness of fit test.
+The notebook is avaliable [here](GausFit.ipynb) ([Open in Swan](https://cern.ch/swanserver/cgi-bin/go?projurl=https://raw.githubusercontent.com/root-project/training/master/SummerStudentCourse/2022/Exercises/Fitting/GausFit.ipynb))

+## Example of fitting in Python

+This notebook shows how to fit an histogram in Python (using PYROOT) and using a user defined function.
+The notebook is avaliable [here](FittingExample.ipynb) ([Open in Swan](https://cern.ch/swanserver/cgi-bin/go?projurl=https://raw.githubusercontent.com/root-project/training/master/SummerStudentCourse/2022/Exercises/Fitting/FittingExample.ipynb))